-fdupes Command: Tutorial & Examples
+fdupes command: Tutorial & Examples

 Have you ever found yourself struggling to free up disk space on your Linux server?
 Or maybe you've encountered issues caused by duplicate files scattered across your directories.
-Well, fear not!
-In the vast realm of Linux, there's a powerful command-line tool called fdupes that can help you identify and manage those pesky duplicates.
+In the vast realm of Linux, there's a powerful command-line tool called fdupes that can help you identify and manage those duplicates.
 In this guide, we'll explore what fdupes does, how it works, and why it's an invaluable asset for your Linux server.

-What Does fdupes Do?
+What does fdupes do?

-How Does fdupes Work?
+How does fdupes work?

 fdupes utilizes a clever algorithm to detect duplicate files.
 It compares the files in a selected directory or a set of directories and checks for similarities in both file size and content.
 By performing a binary comparison, fdupes can quickly identify duplicates, even if they're scattered across various locations.